umarkhalidAI/3Dpixar/README.md

-# Video Editing
+# Image Editing

-This script processes and edits video files using an Ip2p model with cross-frame attention.
-It supports various customizable parameters for creative transformations, including guidance scales, diffusion steps, and batch processing.
+This script processes and edits video files using various image editing models

 ## Features